-Vaccines are toxic.
-I find it horrible that we can no longer buy a thermometer with mercury in it but that same toxic substance is in vaccines that are injected into our dogs!
+I find it horrible that we can no longer buy a thermometer with mercury because it's too dangerous, yet that same toxic substance is in vaccines that are injected into our dogs!

 There is a large body of evidence that vaccines do more harm than good, especially after the 40+ years of research by Dr. Ronald Schultz.
 You can find more information on this site.
-You might also look up The Rabies Challenge Fund.
-Another good source is Dogs Naturally Magazine and they have a website as well.

-The fight has been going on several years.
-I no longer vaccinate my own dogs.
-I was on the fence about it until one of my dogs grew a large tumor at the injection site immediately after his last shot.
+I was on the fence about vaccines until one of my dogs grew a large tumor at the injection site immediately after his last shot.
 It was cancer.

 For an interesting view on food and vaccines, read my short interview with Dog Naturally Magazine editor, Dana Scott.

 If you really believe vaccines work and are needed, there has been numerous testing that proves once is enough and young puppies are not yet strong enough for a vaccine.

 Drugs are toxins and must be filtered through the liver and kidneys making these organs weaker.
 Drugs have side effects we tend to overlook.
 Do you know the side effects of antibiotics ?
 Did you know there are natural alternatives?